10 Java Package Naming Best Practices

 8. Avoid Reserved Words

 Why is it important?
-Choosing package names that collide with reserved words can result in unexpected behavior, and compiler errors, and make your code difficult to understand.
+Choosing package names that collide with reserved words can result in unexpected behavior, compiler errors, and code that is difficult to understand.
 Java-reserved words are reserved for specific purposes in the language, such as control flow, data types, and class definitions.
 Using these reserved words in your package names risks introducing ambiguity and confusion into your codebase.

 • Incorrect: Naming a package as “int” or “boolean” could lead to compilation errors, as these words are reserved data types in Java.